-2:1 Honours degree or non-UK equivalent (eg, a GPA of 3.0 or above) in any subject, however some prior studies in the area of Accounting and Finance would be desirable.
+2.1 Honours degree or non-UK equivalent (eg, a GPA of 3.0 or above) in any subject, however some prior studies in the area of accounting and finance is desirable.

 Months of entry

-- While you will receive a grounding in finance and governance in the first part of the programme, you will have the opportunity to specialise in law, management, ethics or engage in further studies in accountancy or finance.
+- You will receive a grounding in finance and governance and will also have the opportunity to specialise in law, management, ethics or engage in further studies in accountancy or finance.

 - Your studies will balance critical engagement with theory and research, knowledge and understanding of techniques, and the development of the analytic skills needed for the effective management of governance and accountability in complex environments.

 - This programme will be of interest if you are considering a career in the ethical or compliance functions of businesses.
 It will also be of interest to non-financial managers who find themselves taking on compliance roles.